Have you tried to lose weight, only to end up feeling frustrated and defeated?

 What about those big-name diet programs?

-Last year, researchers at the Johns Hopkins University School of Medicine reviewed 4,200 weight loss studies and found that only two programs are supported by gold-standard data showing that participants, on average, lost more weight after one year in these programs than people who were either dieting on their own, read health information, or received other forms of education and counseling sessions.
+Researchers at the Johns Hopkins University School of Medicine reviewed 4,200 weight loss studies and found that only two programs are supported by gold-standard data showing that participants, on average, lost more weight after one year in these programs than people who were either dieting on their own, read health information, or received other forms of education and counseling sessions.

 They also found that results in those two programs were generally “modest,” with participants losing on average between 3 and 5 percent more than people who lost weight via other methods.